 This takes a lot of practice, especially if you have never learned how to manage your emotions before (trust me, I know).

 As you become more aware of your own thoughts and emotions, your own triggers and trauma, you’ll begin to realise exactly why you react in a certain way to what your children do.
 Often, this has nothing to do with their actions per se but more to do with your own emotions and your own ability (or inability) to regulate them effectively.

 Cultivating self-awareness is extremely hard.
-It requires your willingness to examine your every feeling and every thought, acknowledge that you need to work on yourself more than you need to work on your child and admit that you need to develop better impulse control if you want to be a more peaceful.
+It requires your willingness to examine your every feeling and every thought, to acknowledge that you need to work on yourself more than you need to work on your child and to admit that you need to develop better impulse control if you want to be more peaceful.

 Without connection, peaceful parenting is impossible.